Opportunities/Grants for Teachers

 There are wonderful opportunities for teachers to learn science, spread their wings, fly, swim, sail, and hike.
 Permission to be a "lab rat'?
 Here!
 Permission to explore the Amazon or sail the oceans?
 Here!
 The following listing includes programs that some Connecticut teachers have participated in.
 If you know of more, have experienced them, or just dream of them, contact us at CTSciTeachers@gmail.com.

 This national program helps teachers to travel to workshops, conferences, or places of interest that will enhance their personal growth and curriculum.
 Write a grant that includes your goals and how it will impact your classroom.
 Develop a budget and send it in by January 31, 2018.
 Single fellowships of up to $5000, or team fellowships of up to $10,000.
-Applications are available on October 1, 2017
+Applications are due on January 31, 2019

 Earth Expeditions can build toward the Global Field Program (GFP), a master's degree that combines summer field courses worldwide with web learning communities so that students can complete the GFP master's part-time from anywhere in the United States or abroad.